twitocode/Tantalum/content/University/Year 1/CS 1JC3/Numbers.md

 ## Mohammad Al-Khwarizmi
 aka Algoritmi
+- house of wisdom in bagdhad.
+	- take greek stuff and translate into arabic
 - he made a method called algorism
 	- the word algorithm comes from him
 	- he introduced arithmetic based on the Hindu-Arabic numeral system to the Middle East and Europe
 	- latin name is algoritmi
 - He also showed how to solve all linear and quadratic equations in an algebraic way and justified it with geometry (the greeks only knew geometry)'
 	- His book *al-jabr* (algebra)
+**fibonacci brought ** ... into Europe
 ## Decimal vs Binary

 |        | Decimal | Binary |